LANL-Bioinformatics/EDGE/README.md

 # EDGE Bioinformatics

-This is version 1.1 of EDGE Bioinformatics, a product of Los Alamos National Laboratory, Naval Medical Research Center, and the Defense Threat Reduction Agency.
+This is development version of EDGE Bioinformatics, a product of Los Alamos National Laboratory, Naval Medical Research Center, and the Defense Threat Reduction Agency.

 EDGE is a highly adaptable bioinformatics platform that allows laboratories to quickly analyze and interpret genomic sequence data.
 The bioinformatics platform allows users to address a wide range of use cases including assay validation and the characterization of novel biological threats, clinical samples, and complex environmental samples.

-To run EDGE, go to https://bioedge.lanl.gov/edge_ui/ and follow the "GUI" instructions from our documentation, found at https://edge.readthedocs.org/en/latest/introduction.html.
+To run EDGE v1.1, go to https://bioedge.lanl.gov/edge_ui/ and follow the "GUI" instructions from our documentation, found at https://edge.readthedocs.org/en/latest/introduction.html.
 It is also linked at the bottom of the EDGE homepage.

-## Documentation
+## Documentation for

 [ReadTheDocs](http://edge.readthedocs.org)